SoohwanJeon/cse15l-lab-reports/index3.md

 ----------------------------------------------------------------------------------------------------------------------------
 5. Run the tests, demonstrating that they now succeed

-run the Junit test again and check all test is run successfully.
+Use javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java and java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamples to run the Junit test again and check all test is run successfully.

 ![Image](5.png)